Asian carp: As food

-Copi is available in restaurants in Illinois, Arizona and Washington, DC.; in 7 fish markets in Illinois and Tennessee; and through 7 fish distributors in Illinois, Michigan, New York, Ohio, Maryland and Wisconsin.
+Copi is available in restaurants in Illinois, Arizona, and Washington, DC.; in 7 fish markets in Illinois and Tennessee; and through 7 fish distributors in Illinois, Michigan, New York, Ohio, Maryland, and Wisconsin.

 Pet food

 There are companies making pet food using silver carp in the US and Canada.

 As ornamental fish

-Yuquan (玉泉), one of the well-known scenic spots in Hangzhou, has a large fish pond alive with hundreds of fish of various colors.
+Yuquan (玉泉), one of the well-known scenic spots in Hangzhou, features a large fish pond teeming with hundreds of fish in various colors.
 As of 2022, many of the fish there are black amur, with additional bighead carp, nishikigoi, sharpbelly and white amur.
 A three-character inscription, Yu Le Guo (鱼乐国), meaning "fish's paradise", is set above one end of the pond in the calligraphy of a famous gentry-scholar of the late Ming Dynasty named Dong Qichang (董其昌).

 Introduction to North America

 Environmental impact

-Some species of Asian carp cause harm when they are introduced to new environments, especially when free from the risk of predation and allowed to rapidly propagate.
+Some species of Asian carp cause harm when they are introduced to new environments, especially when free from the risk of predation and allowed to propagate rapidly.
 The black carp feeds on native mussels and snails, some of which are already endangered.
 Grass carp can alter the food webs of a new environment by altering the communities of plants, invertebrates, and fish.
 Silver carp feed on the plankton necessary for larval fish and native mussels.

 Bighead and silver carp feed by filtering plankton from the water.
-Their escape and settlement throughout the Mississippi and its connecting waterways have caused great concern for the health of historic biodiversity, with their extremely high abundance placing greater pressure in competition for food and space.
+Their escape and settlement throughout the Mississippi and its connecting waterways have raised great concern about the health of historic biodiversity, with their extremely high abundance placing greater pressure on competition for food and space.
 Due to their filter-feeding habits as well, their populations are made more difficult to capture and control as conventional angling methods are less effective.

-The disruption these species impose to food web dynamics has cascaded into economic loss for regional industries as well, hurting businesses reliant upon local biodiversity and the health of habitats.
+The disruption these species impose on food web dynamics has also cascaded into economic losses for regional industries, hurting businesses reliant on local biodiversity and habitat health.
 Both recreational and commercial fishermen have been forced out of typical fisheries due to carp disruption, all the while tourism and boating are impacted by declining environmental health and safety concerns from leaping silver carp.